 - If you have been in China or another affected area or have been exposed to someone sick with COVID-19 in the last 14 days, you will face some limitations on your movement and activity.
 Please follow instructions during this time.
 Your cooperation is integral to the ongoing public health response to try to slow spread of this virus.

-The Foot and Ankle Wellness Center of Western Pennsylvania
+Foot & Ankle Wellness Center of Western Pennsylvania

 The Company intends to comply with all applicable law.
 Beyond that, we recognize that flexibility is important as more knowledge about COVID-19 is gained.
 We will also take into account individual circumstances to apply reasonable approaches.
 At this point we adopt the following guidelines, consistent with the above CDC information.